"I approach life playfully, making others laugh, and finding humor in difficult and stressful times."

 Apply Your Strength

-- Think about a past even in which you used humor for your benefit and the benefit of others.
+- Think about a past event in which you used humor for your benefit and the benefit of others.

 - Write down the humor of your everyday life.
 Each day make a conscious effort to be aware of your sense of humor, others' sense of humor, funny situations, and clever comments and record them in a daily journal.